isomerpages/govtech-corp/media/technews/_posts/2019-01-04-post-Five things busy parents should know about the Parents Gateway app.md

 a more convenient allocation of meeting slots.</p>
 <p>These functions and more will be added gradually to Parents Gateway to
 serve the needs of teachers, parents and children better, so stay tuned!</p>
-<h3><a href="https://www.tech.gov.sg/media/technews/behind-the-scenes-look-at-the-parents-gateway-app" rel="noopener noreferrer nofollow" target="_blank">Learn more about the app's development journey too.
-Read on here: Behind-the-scenes look at the Parents Gateway app</a></h3>
+<p>Learn more about the app's development journey too.
+Read on here: <a href="https://www.tech.gov.sg/media/technews/behind-the-scenes-look-at-the-parents-gateway-app" rel="noopener noreferrer nofollow" target="_blank">Behind-the-scenes look at the Parents Gateway app</a>.</p>
 <p></p>